Wayside: A Serial Novel - Episode 4

 “Wiseass.”

-Ben scanned the crowd, finding Josina waving them toward the block of seats reserved for the Founders’ Council members.
+Ben scanned the crowd.
+He spotted Josina waving them toward the block of seats reserved for the Founders’ Council.
 Once they made their way toward her, Kevin took a seat next to Bellamy.
 Josina took Ben’s hand, guiding him through the crowd toward the stage.

 “Don’t you want to come up with me?”